 A note on size inclusivity

-Good On You wants to help you find sustainable options that suit your needs.
-We share your frustration that sustainable fashion has too few size-inclusive options.
-Sustainable brands often lack an extended sizing range beyond 2XL, and when they do, they might provide limited options.
+Good On You wants to help you find more sustainable options that suit your needs.
+We share your frustration that more sustainable fashion has too few size-inclusive options.
+Brands often lack an extended sizing range beyond 2XL, and when they do, they might provide limited options.
 In order for sustainable fashion to become more mainstream, it has to include everyone, and brands need to catch up or risk getting left behind.
-Until then, ethical brands offering custom sizing are a good option.
+Until then, more ethical brands offering custom sizing are a good option.
 Dipping into brands rated “It’s a Start” if they best meet your needs also works.
 Discover more about the importance of size inclusivity in fashion.